muhark/muhark.github.io/_posts/2021-04-15-on-imbens-on-dags-and-po.md

 ### An aside for my readers wondering why and what _causal inference_ is

-We often observe (or induce) pairs of events that we want to connect with a mechanism; $X$ _causes_ $Y$.
+We often observe (or induce) pairs of events that we want to connect with a mechanism; \(X\) _causes_ \(Y\).
 Despite our use of it as an everyday concept, _causality_ is complicated and profound, and is embedded in our societies and understanding of reality (how would our legal system work without causality?)

 A great many research questions are interested in the _causal effect_ of some phenomenon/treatment.
 Examples range from assessing the impact of a medicine on an illness to the impact of a policy on a social condition, such as poverty.